 Annual Review

-The Principal Investigator must submit an annual report to the IBC, which is due on or before the IBC Application expiration date.
+The Principal Investigator must submit an annual report to the IBC, which is due on or before the expiration date of the IBC Application.
 The protocol's IBC Annual Report must be submitted within the WRG-RS module.

 The protocol's IBC Annual Report must include the following information:

-• The following documents must be available in WRG-HS module:
+- The following documents must be available in the WRG-HS module:

 Updated Investigator’s Brochure